Moksha: Evolution of the concept

+Interpretations in relation to Dharma

 Nagarjuna's challenge

 Dharma and moksha, suggested Nagarjuna in the 2nd century, cannot be goals on the same journey.
-He pointed to the differences between the world we live in, and the freedom implied in the concept of moksha.
-They are so different that dharma and moksha could not be intellectually related.
-Dharma requires worldly thought, moksha is unworldly understanding, a state of bliss.
-"How can the worldly thought-process lead to unworldly understanding?", asked Nagarjuna.
+Reason being, dharma requires worldly thought, but moksha is unworldly bliss.
+Thus, "How can the worldly thought-process lead to unworldly understanding?", asked Nagarjuna.
 Karl Potter explains the answer to this challenge as one of context and framework, the emergence of broader general principles of understanding from thought processes that are limited in one framework.

 Adi Shankara's challenge

 Adi Shankara in the 8th century AD, like Nagarjuna earlier, examined the difference between the world one lives in and moksha, a state of freedom and release one hopes for.
 Unlike Nagarjuna, Shankara considers the characteristics between the two.
 The world one lives in requires action as well as thought; our world, he suggests, is impossible without vyavahara (action and plurality).
 The world is interconnected, one object works on another, input is transformed into output, change is continuous and everywhere.
 Moksha, suggests Shankara, is a final perfect, blissful state where there can be no change, where there can be no plurality of states.
 It has to be a state of thought and consciousness that excludes action.
 He questioned: "How can action-oriented techniques by which we attain the first three goals of man (kama, artha and dharma) be useful to attain the last goal, namely moksha?"

 Scholars suggest Shankara's challenge to the concept of moksha parallels those of Plotinus against the Gnostics, with one important difference: Plotinus accused the Gnostics of exchanging an anthropocentric set of virtues with a theocentric set in pursuit of salvation; Shankara challenged that the concept of moksha implied an exchange of anthropocentric set of virtues (dharma) with a blissful state that has no need for values.
 Shankara goes on to suggest that anthropocentric virtues suffice.